The House of Special Purpose (Fargo): Critical reviews

-Kevin P. Sullivan of Entertainment Weekly gave the episode a "B" grade wrote, "This episode does progress things in a positive way, adding the emotional stakes that have been mostly missing so far."
+Kevin P. Sullivan of Entertainment Weekly, who gave the episode a "B" grade, wrote, "This episode does progress things in a positive way, adding the emotional stakes that have been mostly missing so far."
 Brian Tallerico of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "A fantastic, tense, and very dark episode of Fargo ends with the brutal beating of a major character, and the sense that the violence is far from over."
 Nick Harley of Den of Geek gave the episode a 5 star rating out of 5 wrote, "With characters and conflicts crossing streams left and right, the uneasy peace on Fargo can't be kept up for much longer.
 This thing is a powder keg waiting to blow and there's no telling who will get caught in the blast.
 Next week expect Ray to retaliate over what happened to Nikki, while Gloria will likely be searching for 'Vanessa', the owner of the air conditioner that killed Maurice.
 We're at the halfway point, and it looks like it'll be all downhill from here."

 Scott Tobias of The New York Times wrote, "Over three seasons, Fargo has proved itself as a viable and satisfying piece of fan fiction, and Noah Hawley and his team are now spinning yarns (and yarns within yarns) with an unpracticed dexterity."
 Caralynn Lippo of TV Fanatic gave the episode a 4.5 star rating out of 5 and wrote, "The various plots are beginning to condense and intertwine on 'The House of Special Purpose', the midway point of the season."
 Kyle Fowle of Paste gave the episode a 7.5 rating out of 10 and wrote, "What Fargo seems to be poking at is the little compromises we all make with ourselves to justify our indiscretions."